REFEDS/academia-category/academia-entity-category.md

 5.3.3 The Identity Provider commits to releasing appropriate required attributes to Service Providers".

-Academia Identity Providers MUST resolve issues of non-compliance within a reasonable period of time from when they become aware of the issue.
+Identity Providers MUST resolve issues of non-compliance within a reasonable period of time from when they become aware of the issue.
 Failure to do so MUST result in the registrar revoking the entity’s membership in the category.

 6. References